Robust Auction Design with Support Information: Introduction

 \paragraph{Methodology and closed-form characterization.} We characterize the optimal mechanism and worst-case distribution in closed form via a saddle-point argument.
-In particular, if we assume that a saddle point exists and the optimal mechanism has the form outlined in the previous paragraph, we derive necessary conditions for Nature's worst-case distribution (cf. Section~\ref{subsec:proof-main-thm}) as well as the distributions of random reserve $r$ and threshold $\tau$ (Proposition~\ref{prop:opt-g-ode}), under a few fairly mild technical conditions.
+In particular, if we assume that a saddle point exists and the optimal mechanism has the form outlined in the previous paragraph, we derive necessary conditions for Nature's worst-case distribution (cf. Section~\ref{subsec:proof-main-thm}) as well as the distributions of random reserve $r$ and threshold $\tau$, under a few fairly mild technical conditions.
 We then prove that the resulting mechanism is optimal without any additional assumptions.
 Our methodology provides a unified treatment across all support information levels, and objectives (regret and approximation ratio) in one framework.
-We also characterize Nature's worst-case distribution as part of our analysis, which takes the following form: for $a/b \le k_h$, the worst-case distribution is an isorevenue distribution (i.e., zero virtual value), whereas for $a/b > k_h$, the worst-case distribution has a constant positive virtual value in the interior of the support.\footnote{For a distribution with CDF $F$ and density $f$, the virtual value at $v$ is defined by $v - \frac{1-F(v)}{f(v)}$.}
+We also characterize Nature's worst-case distribution as part of our analysis, which takes the following form: for $a/b \le k_h$, the worst-case distribution is an isorevenue distribution (i.e., zero virtual value), whereas for $a/b > k_h$, the worst-case distribution has a constant positive virtual value in the interior of the support.\footnote{For a distribution with CDF $F$ and density $f$, the virtual value at $v$ is defined by $v - (1-F(v))/f(v)$.}

-\paragraph{Quantifying the value of scale information and competition.} Using the machinery we develop, we can exactly compute the minimax regret and maximin ratio for any support information $[a,b]$ and number of buyers $n$.
-Approximation ratio values are shown in Table~\ref{table:maximin-ratio-intro}.

-This table provides quantitative evidence that even a small amount of knowledge can lead to nontrivial guarantees on revenue.
-For example, Table~\ref{table:maximin-ratio-intro} shows that, even when we only know that values can vary over a full order of magnitude ($a/b = 0.10$), we can guarantee $40.38\%$ of the first best with only $2$ buyers.
-When the knowledge of the scale is more precise, say, if we know the value up to a factor of two ($a/b = 0.50$), we get 74.63\% with 2 buyers.
+\paragraph{Quantifying the value of scale information and competition.} Using the machinery we develop, we can exactly compute the minimax regret and maximin ratio for any support information $[a,b]$ and number of buyers $n$ (cf. Figure~\ref{fig:maximin-ratio-intro}).
+We show that even a small amount of knowledge can lead to nontrivial guarantees on revenue.
+For example, even when we only know that values can vary over a full order of magnitude ($a/b = 0.10$), we can guarantee $40.38\%$ of the ideal benchmark with only $2$ buyers.
+When the knowledge of the scale is more precise, say, if we know the value up to a factor of two ($a/b = 0.50$), we get a guarantee of 74.63\% with 2 buyers.
 With more agents, the guarantees improve (around 5\% and 3\% more, respectively, for an additional buyer).

+\obcomment{Jerry, we may want to reference the table/figure in the main text later...
+Did you remove these from later sections?}